This easy, homemade Pineapple-Maple Ham Glaze will make the perfect caramelized candy coating on ham!

-This Pineapple-Maple Ham Glaze will quickly become one of your favorite glazes to use on baked, grilled, or double-smoked ham.
-The pineapple adds a nice fruity element, while the maple offers a sweet candied coating.
-I strongly suggest using real maple syrup and not pancake syrup or imitation maple syrup.
-This pineapple-maple ham glaze recipe makes enough glaze for a 5-pound ham.
-I recommend doubling the recipe if cooking a larger bone-in ham.
-Have a saucepan and basting brush ready; it’s time to make the glaze!
+The pineapple adds a nice fruit flavor, while the maple offers a sweet candied finish.
+Use real maple syrup and not pancake syrup for best results.
+This ham glaze recipe makes enough glaze for one 5-pound ham.
+Double the recipe if cooking a larger bone-in ham.
+All you’ll need is simple ingredients, a saucepan, basting brush, and of course, a ham!

 - Real maple syrup